Sympathetic cooling of a radio-frequency LC circuit to its ground state in an optoelectromechanical system: Conclusions

 \section{Conclusions}

-We have investigated a tripartite optoelectromechanical system formed by an optical cavity, a mechanical oscillator, and an LC circuit, focusing on the possibility to achieve ground state cooling of the LC circuit.
-We have derived the optimal conditions to achieve such a regime, which requires a large optomechanical cooperativity, and an even larger electromechanical cooperativity.
+We have investigated a tripartite optoelectromechanical system formed by an optical cavity, a mechanical oscillator, and a MHz rf resonator which, due to its low resonance frequency, is normally in a thermally excited state even at ultra-cryogenic temperatures.
+We have derived the optimal conditions for achieving ground state, sympathetic, cooling of the rf resonator, modeled as an LC circuit, by means of its interaction with the mechanical resonator cooled by the laser-driven optical cavity.
+This requires a large optomechanical cooperativity, and an even larger electromechanical cooperativity.
 Under these conditions, the LC resonator can be cooled close to its quantum ground state, as confirmed by the exact numerical results in the linearized regime around the optimal working point of the circuit.
-Reaching the ground state of a macroscopic LC circuit can be viewed as a further, striking manifestation of macroscopic quantum state, and thus is useful for the study of macroscopic quantum phenomena.
-Furthermore, as shown in Ref.~\cite{Jie}, macroscopic entanglement between the LC and mechanical resonators is possible when both resonators are cooled to their quantum ground state.
-Finally, manipulating rf resonant circuits at the quantum level will be also a promising starting point for the quantum-limited detection of weak rf signals.
+Manipulating rf resonant circuits at the quantum level would be extremely useful for the quantum-limited detection of weak rf signals, such as those employed for positioning, timing, and for the sensitive detection of rf signals of astrophysical nature.